 The discussion is the main part of your report.
 This is where you are defining the problem that you want to resolve.
-You do this by laying out your argument and presenting the information needed to support your conclusion.
+You do this by laying out your argument(s) and presenting the information needed to support your conclusion(s).
 As a result, the discussion section will have the most detailed information.
-It it typically divided into multiple sections, each labeled with a heading that establishes the structure of the argument.
+It it typically divided into multiple sections, each labeled with a heading that establishes the structure of the argument(s).

 Your discussion area may not be labelled "discussion."
-Instead, you may find that you want to break your content areas up topically, such as by recommendation, argument, or issue.
+Instead, you may find that you want to break your content areas up topically, such as by recommendations, arguments, or issues.
 How you arrange this is up to you, but it should make the document more accessible to the reader and organize your content in a logical way.